v2sCollections/Constellation/README.md

 - Quality-of-life-Improvements.
 - Input Mods.
 - Improved UI.
-- In-game Mod Menus.
+- DLSS Support
 - Support for other Modular Expansion Packs.

 ![](https://s11.gifyu.com/images/Sgd38.jpg)![](https://s11.gifyu.com/images/SgdAu.png)

 ## [Make a Backup Save](https://)

-- Mods for Starfield are pretty reliable but it's always good to make a backup of your save file.
+- Mods for Starfield are WELL I DON'T KNOW but it's always good to make a backup of your save file.
 The save file location can be found below Just copy the contents of this file and place it somewhere on your PC.

 ```
-C:\Users\Your username\Saved Games\
+C:\Users\[YOUR USERNAME]\Documents\My Games\Starfield\Saves
 ```

 ![](https://s11.gifyu.com/images/Sgd38.jpg)